ferhatefedogan1907-blip/Physics_Problems/docs/en/Your_solutions/05_Electromagnetism_2_solution/solution_07.md

 This problem uses the relationship between wavelength and frequency.

-c = λf shows that wavelength and frequency are inversely proportional.
+$c = \lambda f$ shows that wavelength and frequency are inversely proportional.

 Since the wavelength is given, we calculate the frequency.